AcreLens

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly says to call this tool when the user asks about solar power viability, off-grid energy, or panel sizing.
-However, it does not provide when-not-to-use guidance or mention sibling alternatives directly.
+The description explicitly says 'Call this when the user asks about solar power viability, off-grid energy, or panel sizing', providing clear context for use.
+While it doesn't specify when not to use or list alternatives, the sibling tools are sufficiently different, so the guidance is adequate.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.